 President Barack Obama (2011)

-It doesn’t get any more American than a President of the United States attending a college football game and Saturday’s Army-Navy game will be special with Trump’s attendance.
+It doesn’t get any more American than a President of the United States attending a college football game between the two service academies.
+Trump became the 10th sitting President to attend the game.

 In 2021, President Joe Biden did not attend the game, which was played in MetLife Stadium in East Rutherford, New Jersey.

 This post was originally published on December 5, 2018.